Malaysia’s New Digital Service Tax: Impacting Foreign Providers

 - Investors should track Malaysia’s regulatory policies on digital services to stay compliant.

 Starting January 1, 2020, the government will impose a digital services tax (DST) of six percent on foreign digital service providers (FSPs) in Malaysia.
-Other than Malaysia, Singapore also recently imposed a DST in January of this year.Investors should study the guide on digital services published by the Royal Malaysian Customs Department (RMCD).
+Other than Malaysia, Singapore also recently imposed a DST in January of this year.guide on digital services published by the Royal Malaysian Customs Department (RMCD).
 The guide defines the various criteria for digital services to be subject to DST as well as the procedure for the submission of DST tax returns.

 The government hopes the introduction of the DST will level the playing field for local companies – in addition to gaining more tax revenue from its US$36 billion digital economy.